-Mohawk Day Camp was founded in 1930 by the late Glenn and Eleanor Loucks.
+Camp Mohawk was founded in 1930 by the late Glenn and Eleanor Loucks.
 Mr. Loucks was a physical education teacher at White Plains High School, and was one of the most famous high school football coaches of all time.
 You might be familiar with the “Loucks Games,” a regional track meet named for him and hosted annually at White Plains High School.
-Glenn sought advice on how to organize his camp from “Pop” Pierce and Morris Libman, and both were very influential.
-Glenn started with just a handful of campers, using his school athletes as counselors.
+Glenn sought advice on how to organize his camp from “Pop” Pierce and Morris Libman, both of whom were very influential to the making of Mohawk.
+Glenn started with just a handful of campers, enlisting his school athletes as counselors.
 In 1951, one of those school athletes was our own Steve Schainman!

 Careful readers may have noted a discrepancy in dates – camp was founded in 1930, but the grounds were used as a hospital until the 40’s.
 Well, in its first two years, Mohawk used a field in Scarsdale.
 In 1932, it moved to the Roger Askem School, the current site of the Kol Ami Synagogue (formerly the White Plains Jewish Community Center).
 The campers went swimming twice a week, driven by bus to the Playland pool and the old Oakland Beach pool, both in Rye.